 Back To School – Well Rested!

-As a former Elementary Science & Social Studies teacher I LOOOOOOVE this back to school time of year!
-New school supplies, fresh clothes and excitement over a new year!
 As we say goodbye to our summer lifestyle of later bedtimes and pool days, let’s start to think about getting our kids ready for school with proper bedtimes, routines and expectations.

 • Did you move bedtime later for the summer?
 Let’s work to move it earlier so we can honor your child’s sleep needs!